gioZAK/justblog_v1/README.md

 This project was created using Agile techniques during development, such as:

-- User stories: displayed using GitHub Issues,
+- User stories: displayed using GitHub Issues.
-- MoSCoW method: by adding tags to each issue,
+- MoSCoW method: by adding tags to each issue.
 - ToDo, In Progress and Done: using the GitHub Kanban board.

 You can acess the Kanban board that was used during the project development [here](https://github.com/users/gioZAK/projects/10/views/1).